SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

 **ROS Packages**
 * **move_base package**:
   * The move_base ROS node belongs to the [navigations stack ](http://wiki.ros.org/navigation) .
 It allows ROS to interface with the navigation stack of a robot
   * This package provides an implementation of an _action_ that, given a goal in the world, will attempt to reach it with a mobile base.
 It links together a _global_ and _local_ planner accomplish global navigation.
+For more documentation on the client-to-server architecture and the _actionlib_ package- follow this [link](http://wiki.ros.org/actionlib)
   * The navigation stack uses two constmaps to store information about the obstacle in the environment: _global planning_ and _local planning_.
   * _global planning_ is used to create long-term plans over the entire environment, it configuration parameters are saved in _global_costmap_params.yaml_.
 They define what coordinate frame the costmap should run in, such as for example the robot frame.
 Here we can set the _update_frequency_ and _publish_frequency_ to make the planner more reactive to changes and faster in correcting mapping errors.
   *  _local planning_ is used mainly for _obstacle avoidance_.
 Its parameters are saved in _local_costmap_params.yaml_.
 Here we can set the _width_ and _height_ parameters to improve the local mapping and avoid strange trajectory